-That’s why Born This Way Foundation will be donating all of the funds we raise from between December 19th and January 19th to the nonprofit organizations – more than 30 so far! – who have agreed to participate in this experiment.
-Check out the list below to learn more about their urgent work and how your donation will help.
+Born This Way Foundation also donated all of the funds we raised between December 19th and January 19th to the nonprofit organizations – more than 30! – who agreed to participate in this experiment.
+Check out the list below to learn more about their urgent work and how your donation helped.

 Advocates for Youth: Funds provided to Advocates for Youth will help advance programs that uplift young people to create social and political change.
 Advocates for Youth provides youth activists from marginalized communities with networking opportunities, in person and virtual training, and technical assistance, creating a pipeline of diverse young leaders who champion program strategies that improve youth sexual health.
 From fighting gender-based violence on college campuses to increasing awareness about safe abortion services to expanding access to contraception to advocating against discriminatory immigration and anti-LGBTQ laws, Advocates’ youth leaders are leveraging their voices to make a difference in young people’s lives.